 As organizations continue to transition from the pandemic-era strategy of "growth at all costs" to a more balanced approach focused on "efficient growth," many are looking for opportunities to streamline and consolidate their SaaS estates in the effort to reduce spend, minimize risk, and drive greater operational efficiency.
-This is SaaS rationalization, and it is a cornerstone of modern IT governance.
+This is SaaS spend management, and it is a cornerstone of modern IT governance.

-Why is SaaS rationalization important?
 Nudge Security product data shows that during their tenure at an organization, the average employee creates 18 different SaaS accounts.
 From a risk standpoint, that’s potentially 18 user identities, 18 places where corporate data may reside, and 18 points of integration with other sensitive or business-critical applications.
 Meanwhile, Gartner estimates that a quarter of all SaaS subscriptions are either underutilized or unnecessarily deployed, resulting in squandered SaaS spending that could be better invested in strategic technology initiatives.

 Reining in this SaaS sprawl is no small feat—usage, risk, and spend data often spans multiple departments, admins, and platforms, which makes it challenging to consolidate.
 Many teams turn to manual tracking within a spreadsheet, which is time-intensive, incomplete, and unscalable.
 Nudge Security’s SaaS spend management features accelerate and automate this process, helping security and IT teams drive smarter, more efficient SaaS investment decisions.
 You’ll find these insights organized within a helpful “Spend” dashboard in Nudge Security that allows you to easily spot inactive accounts, discover redundant apps, track renewal dates, identify paid apps with single users, and more.